 It's in the Details!
 Staying on top of the details makes managing inventory easier.

-New this year, Extended Sales Period has been replaced with a grace period to sell all leftover inventory.
-The 2025 Cookie Program ends March 30—at this point, all cookies should be transferred to girls in Smart Cookies.
-However, if your troop has remaining physical, on-hand inventory the troop has until May 31 to sell to customers.
+The 2026 Cookie Program ends April 12— at this point, all cookies should be transferred to girls in Smart Cookies.
+However, if your troop has remaining physical, on-hand inventory the troop has until June 12 to sell to customers.
 You may not discount the cookies.
-Please continue to follow all safety and sales guidelines during this period.
-Accepting credit cards via the mobile app will not be available after March 30.

-If troops are unable to sell their remaining inventory by May 31, they can contact local organizations such as first responders, churches, and more to donate these cookies.
-Troops can also choose to use the remaining cookies for snacks during troop meetings and/or troop activities throughout the summer!
+If troops are unable to sell their remaining inventory by June 12, they can contact local organizations such as first responders, churches, and more to donate these cookies.